 Because cancer cells have a genetic structure different from normal cells they generate foreign proteins that in principle should be detected by the immune system and evoke the same type of immune reaction as any foreign virus or bacteria.
-This basic fact suggests that strengthening one's immune system might be an effective approach to cancer treatment.
-Such an approach has an immediate appeal because it is surely preferable to strengthen the immune system than to poison the entire body in the hope the cancer cells will be killed before the body is depleted of vital resources.
+This basic fact suggests that augmenting one's immune system might be an effective approach to cancer treatment.
+Such an approach has an immediate appeal because it is surely preferable to reinforce the immune system than to poison the entire body in the hope the cancer cells will be killed before the body is depleted of vital resources.
 However attractive this philosophy may be, translating it into an effective cancer treatment has proven to be extraordinarily difficult.
 Contrary to general belief, immunological treatments are not benign to implement.
 Interferon treatment has very definite aversive side-effects, as do cytokines such as interleukin-2 and tumor necrosis factor, because their modus operandi is essentially to create an inflammatory immune reaction not unlike a severe allergic reaction.
 When this inflammatory process is too severe, it can in fact be fatal.

-One of the more successful examples of the use of cytokine-based immunological treatment was reported in Cancer in 1995 (228).
+One of the early successful examples of the use of cytokine-based immunological treatment was reported in Cancer in 1995 (245).
 Mixing the white blood cells of individual patients with those of unrelated donors, then allowing them to incubate for several days, created lymphocyte killer cells.
 The mixture of unrelated blood cells creates "angry white cells" that generate a wide array of different inflammatory cytokines.
 These cells were then infused through an intracranial catheter into the tumor bed in combination with additional dosages of IL-2.
 Patents received this regimen for multiple cycles until disease progression.
-The results were a median survival time of 53 weeks for patents with recurrent glioblastoma, which compares favorably with the 3-7 month survival times when recurrent tumors are treated with additional chemotherapy.
+The results were a median survival time of 53 weeks for patents with recurrent glioblastoma, which compares favorably with the 4-7 month survival times when recurrent tumors are treated with additional chemotherapy.
 Moreover, 6 of 28 patients survived longer than two years.
-The authors also argued that the results might be yet more positive if the patients received their treatment as the first option rather than for recurrence, because most patients at the time of recurrence already had chemotherapy, which had failed but nevertheless significantly weakened the immune system.
-This implies that immunotherapy should be the first treatment to be used, while chemotherapy should be reserved until immunotherapy has been shown to be ineffective.
-However, it should be noted that little further development of this approach has occurred in the past ten years.